The Australian Government does not provide visa services at the Australian High Commission in Abuja.

 Electronic Lodgement of Visitor Visas

-From 1 August 2014 access to electronic (online) lodgement for Visitor visas (visa subclass 600) will be made available to nationals from Benin, Cameroon, Gabon, The Gambia, Niger, Nigeria and the Republic of Congo.
+Online lodgement is available for Visitor visas (visa subclass 600) for nationals from Benin, Cameroon, Gabon, The Gambia, Niger, Nigeria and the Republic of Congo.

 Visitor Visas are made available for tourism purposes (including holidays, recreational activities and visiting family and friends) and some business purposes (including attending a conference, negotiation or an exploratory business visit).

 The online visa application system is available for applicants to lodge Visitor visa applications, at their convenience, 24 hours a day, seven days a week, without the need to apply in person or send applications by mail.
-The system is accessible on the Department of Immigration and Border Protection Website at http://www.immi.gov.au/Services/Pages/online-services.aspx .
+The system is accessible on the Australian Border Force Website at http://www.border.gov.au/Busi/Migr/Agen/Online-services.
 Third parties may complete an online application on behalf of a visa applicant with their consent.

 Vaccinations before Entry to Australia